ruuda/noblit/docs/building.md

 Noblit is a native library written in Rust.
 It will come with official client libraries for Haskell, Python, and Rust.

-_The Haskell client is under construction; the Rust and Python clients do not yet exist._
+_The Haskell and Python client are under construction; the Rust client does not yet exist, but the Noblit crate itself can be used._

 ## Build tools